AbdullahAlKhafajiDev/Single-File-Form-Generator/README.md

 This is a solution for those who have a router that flushes the ARP table and don't have means to manually add a static record to keep Wake-on-LAN (WoL) working.

-## Adjusting settings via HTML-generator:
+## Adjusting settings via Form-Engine:

 I included an [**Form-Engine**](https://github.com/AbdullahAlKhafajiDev/Form-Engine/tree/main/form_engine) which will use the base HTML template to generate an HTML file that has the inputs you desire.